 If you have ever visited London, you will know that it's one of the greatest cities for museums in the world.

 Huge museums and galleries such as the British Museum and the Tate Modern regularly host blockbuster exhibitions, and they are often free to attend, so even budget backpackers can enjoy some cultural time in the British capital.

 But aside from the big hitters like the Tate, there are other smaller museums in London, which you might bypass without some insider knowledge.

 Fortunately, as a born and bred Londoner, I can give you the inside track on the coolest museums in London that you’ve probably never heard of.

 The Cartoon Museum

 Slap bang in the heart of London, you can find a museum dedicated to the art of British cartoons and comic art since the 18th-century.

 These cartoons aren’t just great to look at – they play an important role in the social history of the country, and political cartoons were right at the heart of British satire in centuries past.

-And if you’re really interested in this topic, be sure to get in touch with The Cartoon Museum’s staff and arrange to peruse their collection of 5,000 books on comics and cartoons.
+And if you're interested in this topic, be sure to get in touch with The Cartoon Museum's staff and arrange to peruse their collection of 5,000 books on comics and cartoons.

 This museum, an 18th-century alms-house that is now dedicated to showing how British homes have changed over the centuries, occupies a very special place in my life because I used to live just a stone’s throw from it for many years.

 As well as playing host to a series of fascinating rooms, the gardens are a major reason to visit Geffrye Museum.

 The period gardens show how domestic gardening has changed over the last four centuries, and they attract lots of birds and butterflies too.